Frequently asked questions

 We collect your data, when you directly give us information.
 We may collect and store information about you when you interact with us.
 For example, this could be when you support our work through a donation.

 Where has the Bakery School Foundation opened Bakery Schools to date?

-Currently, four Bakery Schools are fully operational in India, Brazil, Mexico, South-Africa, Romania (2), Portugal, Philippines, US, Lebanon, El Salvador and Vietnam
+Currently, twelve Bakery Schools are fully operational in India, Brazil, Mexico, South-Africa, Romania (2), Portugal, Philippines, US, Lebanon, El Salvador and Vietnam

 As in many other developing countries, consumer tastes in India, Brazil, Mexico, South-Africa, Philippines, Lebanon, El Salvador and Vietnam are becoming increasingly westernized, with an increasing demand for finished goods such as cakes, pastries and chocolates.